Domain Walls in $A_4$ Flavour Models: Conclusion

 Including explicit breaking terms provides a feasible way to solve the cosmological domain wall problem.
 In particular, soft SUSY breaking terms lift the trivial vacuum from the $A_4$-breaking vacua and thus the problem for SUSY domain walls is naturally solved.
 The explicit breaking of $A_4$ generates biases that drive wall collapsing, thereby alleviating the domain wall problem.
 We argue that multi-scale domain wall collapsing are widely predicted in $A_4$ flavour models.
 The multi-scale collapsing may happen in several different ways: 1) In real scalar models, approximate $S_4$ recover at high scale due to the smallness of cubic flavon couplings, and thus $S_4$ domain walls collapses first, and the $A_4$ walls collapse later; 2) In SUSY models, SUSY domain walls collapses after soft-SUSY breaking and non-SUSY walls collapse later; 3) In realistic flavon models when multiple flavons appear, those in the neutrino sector and charged-lepton sector can evolves independently in the decoupling limit and thus collapse at different scales.
 These features imprint characteristic structures in the GW spectrum, including the possibility of multiple peaks.

 Taken together, our results show that non-Abelian flavour symmetries such as $A_4$ naturally give rise to rich defect networks whose dynamics are tightly correlated with the structure of the flavour sector.
 The resulting stochastic GW backgrounds can display multiple peaks and characteristic features linked to the hierarchy of breaking scales (flavour, SUSY, and explicit breaking) and to the presence or absence of additional Abelian symmetries.
 This opens up the possibility that future GW measurements, in combination with precision flavour data, could provide novel probes of the symmetry structure underlying lepton masses and mixing.
+In the presence of multiple fields and many vacua, dynamics of domain wall evolution and collapsing can be more complicated than the $Z_2$ domain walls focused by most simulations.
+Thus, our discussion on sum of peaked GW spectra is qualitative.
 A natural next step is to perform dedicated simulations of $A_4$ domain wall and string networks, including both the real, complex and SUSY cases discussed here, in order to obtain quantitative GW predictions for specific benchmark models and to confront them with the sensitivity of current and forthcoming GW observatories.